f5devcentral/f5-bigip-image-generator/README.md

    * Download

-     1. Point your browser to https://github.com/f5devcentral/f5-bigip-image-generator, open the branch with the tag associated for the release you want to install, click **Download**, and then select the file type (zip, tar.gz, tar.bz2, or tar) you want to install.
+     1. Point your browser to https://github.com/f5devcentral/f5-bigip-image-generator, open the branch with the tag associated with the release you want to install, click **Download**, and then select the file type (zip, tar.gz, tar.bz2, or tar) you want to install.
      2. At your command line, type the following (this example is uses tar.gz file type):

         `$ scp -i ~/.ssh/my_key Downloads/f5-bigip-image-generator-1.0.tar.gz ubuntu@image-generator-ip:/home/ubuntu/` <br/>